JamesYang007/concepts-guide/README.md

 ```

 Again, `is_lvalue_reference` is a class template and it can be thought of as a mapping
-from a type `T` to some (compile-known) value, which gets stored as a static constexpr bool member
+from a type `T` to some (compile-time known) value, which gets stored as a `static constexpr bool` member
 called `value`.
 It is specially written such that it will evaluate to true so long as `T` is some lvalue reference.
 As an example, the following behavior holds: